kalenaluika/Lifebyte/README.md

 Project Status
 --------------

 The code is still in its early stages.
-We need perform CRUD on data, authenticate and authorize the volunteers, and code refactoring.

 Please take a look at the issues list.